OpenDSA/OpenDSA/RST/source/SortingLowerBound.rst

 As such, it provides a useful model for proving lower bounds on other problems.
-Finally, knowing a lower bound for sorting gives us a lower bound in turn for other problems whose solution could be used as the basis for a sorting algorithm.
+Finally, knowing a lower bound for sorting gives us a lower bound in turn for other problems whose solution could be made to work as the basis for a sorting algorithm.
-The process of deriving asymptotic bounds for one problem from the asymptotic bounds of another is called a :dfn:`reduction`, a concept further explored in Module <ODSAref "Reduction" />.
+The process of deriving asymptotic bounds for one problem from the asymptotic bounds of another is called a :dfn:`reduction`, a concept further explored in Module :numref:`<Reductions>`.

 Except for the Radix Sort and Binsort, all of the sorting algorithms we have studied make decisions based on the direct comparison of two